friends-of-tutorials/securely-transfer-messages/README.md

 ##### 2.2.1.1 Explanation

-The message is sent unencrypted from system 1 to system 2.
-This message can be read by anyone (confidentiality).
+The message is sent unencrypted from system A to system B. This message can be read by anyone (confidentiality).
 The data can be changed unnoticed (integrity).
 The authenticity of the received message can not be confirmed (authenticity).

 [![No cryptography](/images/no_cryptography.png)](/images/no_cryptography.png)